Nate Lowe Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.96 team ERA ranks sixth across all MLB pitching staffs.
+- The Astros have the sixth-ranked team ERA among all MLB pitching staffs (3.94).

-- Astros pitchers combine to surrender 174 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- In his last time out on Saturday against the New York Yankees, the right-hander went six innings, allowing six earned runs while surrendering eight hits.

-- The left-hander last appeared on Wednesday against the Boston Red Sox, when he threw six innings, allowing two earned runs while giving up five hits.
+- The 40-year-old has put together a 3.34 ERA and 7.9 strikeouts per nine innings in 22 games this season, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.